 Spend the day exploring the UNESCO World Biosphere Reserve Torres del Paine National Park.
 Hike the famed W trail to see some of the top sights in the park.
 Gaze upon soaring mountains, view sparkling glacial lakes, and hike alongside glaciers.
 If you’re lucky, find a local guanaco amidst an unmatched backdrop.

 Day 9: Explore the area on horseback as the Gauchos did.

 Take the morning to discover Patagonia as the Gauchos did via horseback.
-Share a typical Chilean lunch together before embarking on a half-day guided bike tour.
+Share a typical Chilean lunch together before embarking on a half-day guided hike through old-growth forest.

 Day 11: Say farewell to your trip mates before departing.

 Say goodbye to the jaw-dropping backdrops of southern Patagonia and your travel companions before embarking on your journey home.